keldnorman/human-radar/README.md

 This program is for creating a Human radar that can detect a present of a human or be used as an alarm in a drawer if it is opened or if anybody enters a room (or a secret bunker).

 I am experimentating with sending the alarms via LoRa but this code here will send the alarm via WiFi to a push service so it ends up as a push message on an iPhone.
-( if you want to use it with an Android based phone then just rewrite the code to use "pushover" instead of "Prowl")
+( Android users must rewrite the code to use "pushover" instead of "Prowl")
 ```
 ![prowlmessage](https://github.com/keldnorman/human-radar/blob/main/images/prowl-on-ophone.jpg?raw=true)![prowlmessage](https://github.com/keldnorman/human-radar/blob/main/images/prowl-iphone-2.jpg?raw=true)

 ```
 The program connects to a local WiFi but when no wifi exist it will annonce it self as an accesspoint called "Sensor_not_configured" with the password: password

 When you connect to that AP you will be presented with a website at 192.168.4.1 where you via "WifiManager" can select the SSID you want the sensor to connect to and use for sending the alerts.

 The program keeps a log on file and runs a webserver where the activity times can be seen.
 ```